No Dig Gardening Online Course

-- Use no dig on different soil types
+- Grow on the land you have – no dig works on different soil types.

-In this course, you will discover the excellent and time-saving results of no dig, which I explain in this video.
+In this course, you will discover the excellent and time-saving results of no dig.

 It is based on my lifetime’s experience of developing successful methods – centred on no dig – and I demonstrate these throughout, with clear explanations.